Course Outline

 Format:

-A brief Environmental Management Plan focussing on: Company Environmental Policy, Environmental Objectives, Key Performance Indicators and Risk Assessment
+An oral presentation with a PowerPoint slide deck including a brief Environmental Management Plan focussing on: Company Environmental Policy, Environmental Objectives, Key Performance Indicators and Risk Assessment.

 Criteria: